Missouri & Kansas Laws on Kansas City Rear-End Car Accidents

 - If you knowingly fail to maintain your brake lights and drive without them functioning; and/or

 - If you are driving while impaired or intoxicated, or are engaged in other illegal behavior, such as "road rage" or racing, and this contributed to causing the accident.

-Why You Must Document the Crash
+Why You Must Document Any Car Accident in Kansas City

-After a Kansas City car accident, it is critical that you document and gather all evidence about the collision.
+After a Kansas City rear-end accident, it is critical that you document and gather all evidence about the collision.
 Later, it may be difficult later to prove what caused the crash.
 Evidence, such as photographs, detailed documents and witness statements will help establish what happened and who is at fault for the car accident.

 - Call 9-1-1 and ask the police to make a full crash report;